lokanta/lokanta.github.io/_posts/2024-11-25-ai-government.md

 It is no coincidence that the AI surveillance company owned by Peter Thiel is called Palantir.
 It is a digital analogue of Tolkien’s seeing-stones.
 As usual, Thiel seems to miss the point, unaware that he is the bad guy.
 He controls a system that lets governments see what he wants them to see, in the way he wants them to see it.
 His systems are ostensibly about information and intelligence, but in fact they create a new layer of unreality, so that a nation’s leaders do not have to respond to the actual people who believe themselves to be citizens.
 All that matters is their digital representation.

+Palantir does not operate in isolation.
+They partner with an AI firm [named Anduril](https://finance.yahoo.com/video/palantir-partners-anduril-advance-ai-154658126.html), after the elvish sword wielded by Aragorn.
+One of their signature products is named Anduril Menace, [described as a](https://finance.yahoo.com/news/anduril-palantir-accelerate-ai-capabilities-220000806.html) “family of deployable compute and communications systems to instrument the tactical edge for the government’s secure, large-scale data retention and distribution.”
+And they are linked to a [home security company that is named Sauron](https://futurism.com/the-byte/sauron-secures-funding) after the all-seeing Eye, the dark lord himself, faithless and accursed.
+I guess I respect their honesty.
+They’re not playing pretend any more.

 ## ai weirding the romanian election

 For a long time the technocrats have wanted to replace government with AI.
 That this will happen is an article of faith, a resigned (or hopeful) “when” rather than “if”.
 We are now far enough down the road to see how they will do it—or try to.